Can I submit my CV as an attached file?

 I’m a newly qualified teacher.
 Can I apply for all teaching roles?

-We welcome applications from other experienced and newly qualified teachers for all our teaching roles unless specified in the advert.
-We are proud of the many teachers who have joined the Trust as newly qualified teachers and have progressed into great teachers and key members of our leadership teams.
+We welcome applications from experienced and newly qualified teachers for all our teaching roles, unless otherwise specified in the advert.
+We are proud of the many teachers who have joined the Trust as newly qualified teachers and have progressed to become great teachers and key members of our leadership teams.

 Working for a Multi-Academy Trust

-Moving to an Academy / Academy Trust has a number of advantages.
-The main one is that you get to work in a collaborative environment with other Academies that all have greater autonomy.
-The increased flexibility we have means that our Principals can direct funding in a way that best meets the needs of the students.
+Moving to an academy/academy trust has a number of advantages.
+The main one is that you get to work in a collaborative environment with other academies all of which have greater autonomy.
+Our increased flexibility means that our Principals can direct funding in a way that best meets the needs of the students.

-Like most Academies we have made a decision to pay our Teachers in line with the Standard Pay & Conditions Document and award increases in line with national levels.
-The only difference is that we give pay progression for teachers on the upper pay spine every year (for six years) rather than every two years.
+Like most academy trusts, we have made a decision to pay our teachers in line with the Standard Pay and Conditions Document and award increases in line with national levels.
+The only difference is that we award increases for teachers on the upper pay spine every year (for six years) rather than every two years.

 Most of our terms and conditions relating to absence and leave are in line with national standards.

 No, we are building a Trust that is very different to the way that others operate.
-Firstly we are not aiming to be the biggest or even to be a national organisation as we are simply focused on establishing three strategic clusters all within easy commute of each other in North West Kent, Central Kent and South East London.
+Firstly, we are not aiming to be the biggest or even to be a national organisation as we are simply focused on establishing four strategic clusters, all within an easy commute of each other in North West Kent, Central Kent, Medway and South East London.
 The advantage of this approach is that all of our academies can work together and share resources easily.
 It also means that our Trust support teams can provide the relevant HR, Finance and IT assistance necessary to help our academies run smoothly and efficiently.

 What is the ultimate goal for the academies in the Trust?

-Our overall goal is that all academies are rated as ‘outstanding’ and we have already achieved this in a number of our Academies.
-We also have a track record of turning round schools that are in need of improvement and having a significant impact on their operation and student outcomes.
+Our overall goal is that all academies are rated as ‘outstanding’ and we have already achieved this in a number of cases.
+We also have a track record of turning round schools in need of improvement and for having a significant impact on their operation and student outcomes.

-However, we also recognise that our success is not just measured in our rating, it’s also about the impact we have on our students and the contribution we make to the community which is why our Trust vision is to shape lives and transform communities.
+However, we recognise that our success is not just measured in our rating; it’s also about the impact we have on our students and the contribution we make to the community which is why our Trust vision is to shape lives and transform communities.